AudioKit/ROMPlayer/README.md

 If you're new to [AudioKit](https://audiokitpro.com/), you can learn more and view getting started links: [here](https://audiokitpro.com/audiokit/).

+### Important
+This branch is the legacy code built with the original AKSampler class based on Apple's AVAudioUnitSampler.
+This code works with Xcode 9.2 & AudioKit 4.0.3.
+The [AKSampler](https://github.com/AudioKit/AudioKit/blob/v4.2/Documentation/AKSampler.md) class was rewritten in AudioKit 4.2.
+This code uses the legacy AKSampler.

+For Xcode 9.3/AudioKit 4.2 and above, please see the master branch.

 ## App Store Example

 Video introduction for this app and project: